Thompson Sampling with Information Relaxation Penalties: Conclusion

-Following from the observation above, the state (belief) space can be efficiently parameterized with the pull counts $\mathbf{n}_{1:K} = (n_1,\cdots,n_K)$ instead of action sequence $\mathbf{a}_{1:t}$.
-Since the total number of possible future beliefs is $O(T^K)$, not $O(K^T)$, the inner problem \eqref{e-inner-problem} can be solved by dynamic programming in $O(c_W T^K + KT^K)$ operations, where $c_W$ is the cost of numerically calculating $W^\textsc{TS}(T, \mathbf{y})$ (see \S \ref{ss-irs-vemax-impl} for the detail). \\
+Each subproblem can be solved in $O(K)$ computations if the previous subproblems and the payoffs are pre-calculated.
+Note that the total number of possible future beliefs is $O(T^K)$, not $O(K^T)$.
+Therefore, the inner problem \eqref{e-inner-problem} can be solved by sequentially solving $O(T^K)$ subproblems, which will require $O(c_W T^K + KT^K)$ operations, where $c_W$ is the cost of numerically calculating $W^\textsc{TS}(T, \mathbf{y})$.